zay229-arch/homework-2/README.md

     // Insert item in the set.
 Return true if the item was inserted, false if it wasn't (i.e. it was already in the set)
-    // Recalculate the load factor after each successful insert (round to nearest whole number).
+    // Recalculate the load factor after each successful insert (round to nearest whole number). bool insert(int item);
-    // If the load factor exceeds 70 after insert, resize the table to hold twice the number of buckets. bool insert(int item);

     // Remove an item from the set.
 Return true if it was removed, false if it wasn't (i.e. it wasn't in the set to begin with)